UnB-KnEDLe/DODFMiner/docs/source/user/usage.rst

 - **Pure Text**: Output a .txt file, with raw text from the pdf.
 - **Blocks of Text with Titles**: Outputs a JSON file that extract text blocks indexed by titles.

-Also, you can choose where to look for the files, but changing this argument is not recomended.
+Also, you can choose where to look for the files.
 Following are the list of avaiable parameters, their description and the default value.

 +-------------------------+------------------------------------------+------------+